AWSClassroom-com/kiro_on_aws/labs/lab3/README.md

    Each operation needs a clear, distinctive `description` — the agent reads these to pick which tool to call.
 Save to amplify/functions/meal-recommendations/openapi.json.

 3. FUNCTION RESOURCE — amplify/functions/meal-recommendations/resource.ts with a defineFunction declaration: name "meal-recommendations", entry "./handler.ts", timeoutSeconds 30.
+  - In the defineFunction call, set resourceGroupName: "data" since the function reads from the data stack.

 4. LAMBDA HANDLER — amplify/functions/meal-recommendations/handler.ts.
    - Use @aws-sdk/lib-dynamodb (DynamoDBDocumentClient + ScanCommand with FilterExpression).